Jerin06/data-science-days/README.md

 # Data Science Days
-> My hands-on project experiments with mathematical models to become a complete data scientist:octocat:
+> This repository's objective is to make comphrehensive learning materials easily accesible for beginners to become a professional data scientist:octocat: